dqops/dqo/docs/getting-started/review-results-and-run-monitoring-checks/review-results-and-run-monitoring-checks.md

     ![Profiling checks list](https://dqops.com/docs/images/getting-started/profiling-checks-list.png)

     Here you can view the list of all table profiling checks.
-Noticed the checks that have been enabled upon importing new tables have switched on the toggle button.
+Noticed the checks that have been activated upon importing new tables have switched on the toggle button.
-    The icons located before the name of each check allow you to: enable and disable it, configure settings, run a check, review results, and get more information about it.
+    The icons located before the name of each check allow you to: activate and deactivate it, configure settings, run a check, review results, and get more information about it.

-    For enabled checks, notice a square next to the name indicating the results of the check runs initiated by the Advisor:
+    For activated checks, notice a square next to the name indicating the results of the check runs initiated by the Advisor:

     - green for a valid result
     - yellow for a warning